iamwhil/graph19/README.md

 So lets say we want to run some tests because our name is not Sebastian.

 The first thing we need to do is include RSpec at a high level, so lets do that in our Gemfile.
-And lets live dangerously and not specify a version.
+Lets live dangerously and not specify a version.
 (As we're still in rails 6 beta when rails 6 comes out an official release for rspec-rails may follow.
 We want to specify that in the future.)

 ```
 group :development, :test do